GreatDevelopers/text_to_dxf/README.md

 text_to_dxf README:
 --------------------------

-This software converts the specifications to draw lines and circles into .dxf format.
-You just need to specify co-ordinates of points of figures.
+This software converts the specifications to draw figures including lines, circles and arcs into .dxf format.
+You just need to specify co-ordinates of points and some parameters like radius, angles etc and the program will automatically draw the figure and generate the dxf file.
-Program will automatically join all the points (with lines) or draw a circle if specified to draw figure.
 You can use combination of points to draw many type of figures such as triangle, quadrilateral, polygon etc. Also you can draw as many figures as you want using only one input file.
  Please see section "Input File Format" below for input file specification.
 If you export spreadsheet as input file then use "Enter" (Newline) as line separator.
 Lines in input file which do not have valid (numeric) data at required columns would be skipped while processing.